snoopyygeek/snoopyygeek/README.md

 <h1 align="center">Hi, I'm Sneha!👋🏾</h1>
 <h3 Aspiring software developer </h3>
 <h3 align="center">A second year honors computing science student at the University of Alberta, passionate about creating software that solves real-world problems and drives innovation.
-Let's comect and shape the future of tech together! </h3>
+Let's connect and shape the future of tech together! </h3>

 <h3 align="left">Connect with me:</h3>